Luis Perdomo (baseball, born 1984): Minnesota Twins

 On November 17, 2011, Perdomo signed a minor league contract with the Minnesota Twins.
 He had his contract purchased on July 26, 2012.
 He spent part of 2012 and 2013 with the Rochester Red Wings.

 Washington Nationals

 Perdomo signed a minor league deal with the Washington Nationals in January 2014.

 Bridgeport Bluefish

 Perdomo signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball for the 2015 season.
 He was released on July 20, 2015.

 York Revolution

 On July 24, 2015, Perdomo signed with the York Revolution.
-Luis resigned with York for the 2016 season.
-He became a free agent after the 2016 season.
+Perdomo re-signed with York for the 2016 season, and became a free agent after the year.